 Finally, Eva (Eva Emma) was born in Belper District in 1895.
 When the diaries open, she is still single and living with the family.

-However, in the newspaper article relating to grandad’s mother’s death in 1930, it said that she had six children and that the eldest, James H Parkin, had been unable to attend the funeral as he was living in Canada, in Regina Saskatchewan.
+However, in the newspaper article relating to grandad’s mother’s death in 1930, it implied that she had six children and that one, James H Parkin, had been unable to attend the funeral as he was living in Canada.